jk1652/WebCheckersApp/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model-placeholder.png)

-> Player is one of our most important entities.
+> The Player is one of the most important entities.
 > The player represents a user interacting with our application.
-> The player can either join a tourney, choose play against an AI player they can win/lose/retire a game view a board, control pieces
+> The player can either play against opponents; the opponent be an AI or another online player.
 > Another important entity is the game, which represents a checkers game.
-> A game contains a board made of squares with pieces on the board.
+> A game contains a board made of 64 squares with 12 red pieces and 12 white pieces on the board.
-> The pieces have certain movement rules.
+> The pieces have certain restrictions on their movement that need to be adhered to.

 ## Architecture and Design